On the Biblical Hebrew Alphabet and the Hebrew Language

 Because the ancient Hebrew letters were pictures, everything in ancient Hebrew can be explained by something that is tangible.
 In the time of Abraham or Moses, if what God was communicating did not relate to something that interacted with the five senses, it didn’t exist.

-This communicates that God is One who is extremely practical and wants us to understand.
-He does not give us spiritual knowledge that does not relate to our “real world”.
-But He uses our world to communicate what He is like.
+This communicates to us that God is extremely practical and wants us to understand.
+Certainly He does not give us spiritual knowledge that does not relate to our “real world”.
+Instead, He uses our world to communicate!
+He points to tangible things to express what He is like.

 Reviving the Ancient Hebrew Language

-It just so happens that it’s the same language that 2/3 of the Bible is written in.
+And, it just so happens that the nation of Israel today uses the same language that 2/3 of the Bible is written in.
 It is the very language that God choose to use to communicate His character to the world.
 The Bible even promised that He would revive it.

 For then I will restore to the peoples a pure language that they all may call on the name of the Lord, to serve Him with one accord.
 Zephaniah 3:9 (NKJV)

-What is startling about this promise is that the preceding verse contains every letter of the Hebrew aleph bet, including the five final forms (sofits).
-This is not true of any other verse found in Scripture.
+What is startling about this promise is that the preceding verse contains every letter of the Hebrew aleph bet (alphabet), including the five final forms (sofits).
+There is no other verse in Scripture that shares the same characteristic with the ancient Hebrew alphabet.

-As a result, the Church’s understanding of God from Genesis to Malachi as well as the teachings and traditions of Yeshua, has grown exponentially.
+In result of this “revival”, the Church’s understanding of God – from Genesis to Malachi as well as the teachings and traditions of Yeshua – has grown exponentially.
 After all, He was a Hebrew speaking Rabbi from Nazareth.

 This is yet another gift that we have received today from the revival of the nation of Israel.

-Check out also our free resource: 7 Hebrew Words Every Christian Should Know!
+7 Hebrew Words Every Christian Should Know: Free PDF Download

 Estimated reading time: 4 minutes